CodyNicholson/Backend_Development_Notes/howToMakeMarkdownFiles.md

 ***

-###Phrase emphasis
+### Phrase emphasis
 -

-You can make text italic by putting an asterisk or undescore before and after your statement
+You can make text italic by putting an asterisk or underscore before and after your statement

 Syntax example: